 Juniper trees are evergreen trees that grow in the rocky areas of the Upper Mustang region.
 They have aromatic wood and leaves that are used in traditional medicine.

 The Himalayan Birch is a deciduous tree that grows in the higher altitude areas of the Upper Mustang region.
-It has distinctive white bark that peels off in layers, and its wood is used for furniture and construction.
+Moreover, it has distinctive white bark that peels off in layers.
+Additionally, its wood is used for furniture and construction.

 The apple tree is a fruit-bearing tree that is commonly found in the orchards of the Upper Mustang region.
 The apple harvest season usually starts in June, and you can spot the trees loaded with ripe fruit.